 The decision in United States v.
 Washington, 384 F.Supp.
 312 (1974), issued by Judge Boldt on February 12, 1974, was a thunderous victory for the tribes.
 The treaties were declared the supreme law of the land and trumped state law.
 Judge Boldt held that the government's promise to secure the fisheries for the tribes was central to the treaty-making process and that the tribes had an original right to the fish, which the treaty extended to white settlers.
 It was not for the state to tell the tribes how to manage something that had always belonged to them.
 The tribes’ right to fish at “all usual and accustomed grounds and stations” included off-reservations sites, as well as their diminished lands.
 The right to fish extended not just to the tribes but to each tribal member.

-Finally, Judge Boldt ordered the state to take action to limit fishing by non-Indians when needed for conservation purposes.
+Finally, the judge ordered the state to take action to limit fishing by non-Indians when needed for conservation purposes.
 This last was an embarrassment to the state.
-Until the Boldt decision, the tribes had been the principal focus of state enforcement.
+Until Judge Boldt's ruling, the tribes had been the principal focus of state enforcement.

-With his hard beginnings -- and the jailings, the “fish-ins” and demonstrations of the 1960s and 1970s – it’s hard to imagine the transformative impact of the Boldt decision.
+With its difficult beginnings -- and the jailings, the “fish-ins” and demonstrations of the 1960s and 1970s – it’s hard to imagine the transformative impact of the Boldt decision, which perhaps uniquely in American legal history came to be known by the name of the judge who issued it.
 The oft-arrested and jailed Billy Frank Jr., once branded a renegade for the civil disobedience he led, blazed a path to the cases that turned it all around.
-It may be hard for some to imagine that Billy Frank today is one of the most respected people in the state.
+It may have been hard for some to imagine that Frank would ultimately become one of the most respected people in the state.